KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_relFiles.rst

 Figure 2.9: Configuration of the metadata database.

+-**Step 8.**\ (Figure 2.10) The setting for clustering is deselected by default, that is Knowage executes on a single node if not otherwise specified.
+To enable the clustering, select the number of nodes and set up the related IP address for each of them.
+The installer controls the correctness of each and that they are not repeated.
+The installation process is therefore activated.
+The installer attempts to download the installation files from the Knowage web site, for which credentials are required.
+If the connection fails and the installer cannot verify the user’s credentials, the installer asks the user if he wants to go on using the local WAR files.
+In this case the installer will check if all essential WAR files are located in the specified path, according to the components selected in the previous steps.
+It will also copy the WAR files (in the case of the offline installation) and add additional files if needed.
+All the additional tasks are hidden behind the progress bar showed in the installation wizard (refer to Figure 2.11).

 **Remark: offline manual activation.** Note that in this case the wizard, Figure 2.12, provides the instructions to ask for technical support and get the licence files that the user must manually install.